mimiro-io/mssql-datalayer/README.md

 `tableName` name of the table in the database

-`query` Can either be a query or "upsert" which will then create a query based off of the idColumn and check for existing rows in the table to update before inserting.
+`query` Can either be a query to insert to a column with or without the PK in the dataset.
+If the PK is auto-incrementing we cannot do deletes on that table.

-`idColumn` specifies which column contains the primary key for the table
+`idColumn` specifies which property that contains the primary key for the table, if the table has an auto-incrementing PK, this field should be left empty.

 `fieldMappings` list of columns, in order, that will be written to the table